Branding during M&A: Four steps to brand implementation

 The complexity of managing a global branding programme – suppliers, permits, materials, installers – is not to be underestimated.

-A professional Project Management team will be the driving force for your rebrand and external resource can be a useful boost here.
+A professional Project Management team will be the driving force for your rebrand and external resources can be a useful boost here.

 Globalisation has made the world smaller and we all inhabit a much more international community.